 Even better would be if you could leave out your referral code in an apartment building or some other place with a ton of dogs.
 Wag recently sent me a bunch of Wag business cards where I can write down my referral code on it.
 Since Wag is pretty new, I’m planning to just drop these cards in random, dog-friendly apartment buildings to see if it does anything.

-In fact, if you’re interested in trying out Wag on the customer side, consider downloading Wag from the Apple App Store or Google Play Store and using my referral code: KEVIN9516.
+If you’re interested in trying out Wag on the customer side, consider downloading Wag from the Apple App Store or Google Play Store and using my referral code: KEVIN9516.
 You’ll find a place to enter the promo code in the payments section, where you enter in your credit card information.
-It’s pretty much a win-win if you own a dog.
-You get a free walk and I earn a referral bonus.
+It’s pretty much a win-win if you own a dog – you get a free walk and I earn a referral bonus.

 Ideally, Wag is something you could do if you happen to be out and about and get a request nearby.
 Here’s a video from Wag that sort of shows the ideal situation.

 I’m not sure how realistic that video is, but if you could really use it like that, it could be a useful and fun thing to have in your pocket.

 The other way to use Wag is just as a way to interact with dogs that you wouldn’t interact with regularly.
 I have a small dog, so I rarely interact with big dogs in my regular life.